JohnnyLoathe/p2pool-node-status/README.md

 A clean p2pool node dashboard.
 It provides:

-* Audio notifications for new shares and blocks (on most modern browsers)
+* Audio and text notifications for new shares and blocks (on most modern browsers)
 * Detailed information about each share, block and transaction
 * All the graphs you know and love